 Graft-versus-host disease: A potential risk when stem cells come from donors

-Graft-versus-host disease can affect any organ, commonly the skin (rash, often like sunburn), gut (mouth sores, abdominal pain, diarrhea, nausea or vomiting), liver (jaundice or yellowing of the skin), lungs (blocked airways) or eyes (irritation and light sensitivity).
-It can lead to chronic disability due to organ injury or infections and can be life-threatening.
-Your doctor will monitor you closely for signs and symptoms of graft-versus-host disease.
+Graft-versus-host disease can lead to chronic disability due to organ injury or infections and can be life-threatening.
+Your doctor will monitor you closely for signs and symptoms of this complication.